darktjm/gamesup/README.md

 hotkey-save).
 When saving for the first time, it tries to use the most recent save plus one.
 In addition, `auto_slot` applies its argument to calucalte the next save slot (e.g. +1 or -1).
-I have provided an excerpt of my actkbd.conf to show how I use it; using global window manager bindings or the like will probably be overridden by the game.
+I have provided an excerpt from my actkbd.conf to show how I use it; using global window manager bindings or the like will probably be overridden by the game.
+Obviously you will need to edit this to suit your key preferences, user ID, and login shell.
 Note that all three of these auto-scripts rely on `auto-save-sup.sh`, and I assume all 4 are in `/usr/local/games/bin`.

 Since it's too easy to accidentally overwrite saves due to habit, both saving and restoring saves backups in `/tmp/save_backups_`*username*.